-GBP members and their eligible dependents can use the Discount Purchase Program to get discounts on many products and services, from computers to theme park passes.
-There's no sign-up fee, registration or cost to you to participate.
-Visit www.beneplace.com/ discountprogramers/ today to start saving.
+GBP members and their eligible dependents can use the Discount Purchase Program to save money on many products and services, from computers to theme park passes.
+There's no sign-up fee, registration or cost to participate.
+Visit beneplace.com/discountprogramers/ today to start saving.

-ERS Customer Service representatives are available 7:30 a.m. - 5:30 p.m.
-CT, Monday - Friday, toll-free at (877) 275-4377.
+ERS benefits counselors are available 8 a.m. - 5 p.m.
+CT, Monday - Friday toll-free at (877) 275-4377.

-Visit the ERS website at www.ers.texas.gov.
+Visit the ERS website at ers.texas.gov.